The 13 Healthiest Fruits To Eat, According To Experts

-9 of the healthiest fruits on the planet.
+13 of the healthiest fruits on the planet

 With a quick scan of this list, it's safe to say berries are the equivalent of leafy greens in the vegetable world.
 They're packed with fiber (8 grams per cup—that's about a third of your daily needs!), contain a variety of phytonutrients, and their net antioxidant effect is, gram for gram, second only to herbs and spices.

-Raspberries and black raspberries may be one of the most potent berry picks of all.
-A 2011 study showed that consuming 60 grams of black raspberry powder slowed the growth rate of colorectal cancer cells and the blood vessels that supply them in two to four weeks.
+Additionally, a 2011 study2 showed that consuming 60 grams of black raspberry powder slowed the growth rate of colorectal cancer cells and the blood vessels that supply them in two to four weeks.
 Researchers believe that the fruit phytochemicals stimulate our own enzyme defenses that neutralize cellular waste products known as free radicals, which, left unchecked, promote cellular deterioration and lead to cancerous mutations.

 Try it: This beet, apple, and raspberry salad with herbed millet is loaded with filling, digestion-friendly fiber.

 These little red berries pack a similar phytochemical punch as their berry brethren but with an added bonus.
-They're a potent antimicrobial and have been well-studied for their ability to protect against the strains of bacteria that cause urinary tract infections (UTIs).
-They’re not an antibiotic and may not do much for a full-blown UTI but rather a prophylactic, "preventing bacteria from latching on to the epithelial cells that line the urinary tract," says Dr. Shetreat.
+They have been well-studied for their ability to protect against the strains of bacteria that cause urinary tract infections (UTIs).
+They’re not an antibiotic and may not do much for a full-blown UTI but rather a prophylactic, "preventing bacteria from latching on to the epithelial cells that line the urinary tract," says Shetreat.